 Points to note:

-- Exness provides tick-by-tick data for all trading instruments (on all existing accounts) until the year 2021.
+- Exness provides tick-by-tick data for all trading instruments (on all existing accounts) until the present time.

 - Ticks are from MetaTrader 4 Real 1 server for Standard Cent, Standard, and Pro accounts, MetaTrader 4 Real 3 for Zero accounts, and MetaTrader 4 Real 9 for Raw Spread accounts.